ashepelev/TopologyScheduler/README.md

 5) Combine it into one list of nodes and priorities

 Then we launch the very simple scheduler which iterates through compute nodes and topology and sums the distance the important nodes with coefficients equal to the priority of this nodes.

+To check it - just launch the testing.py
+If no networkx installed - just comment the import line and last 5 lines of testing.py